You’ve likely heard someone say “poker is an evolving game”, well no play better exemplifies this than the donk bet.

 Players with aggressive tendencies, particularly one’s you could label as ‘old-school’, may sometimes get overly aggressive when faced with a donk bet.
 This is mostly due to the fact they will likely have no idea about the theory behind it.
 Hence associating the play with it's historical 'donk' image.

-They may not even realize that it’s carefully selected flop textures like 4♦5♣6♥ that you are donk betting on, rather than flops better for IP like A♥K♠8♣.
-This will lead to them potentially making some monumental errors that you can capitalize on.
+They may not even realize that it’s carefully selected flop textures like 4♦5♣6♥ that you are donk betting on, rather than flops better for IP, such as A♥K♠8♣.
+This will lead to them potentially making some colossal errors that you can capitalize on.
 So anticipating how your opponent will react when facing a donk bet, is crucial.

 So now you're ready to voraciously donk bet away, right?
 Well, something to consider before you donk bet is that just because some players may play poorly facing a donk bet doesn't always make it the 'go-to' option.
 For example, an aggressive player who over c-bets is still a prime candidate to hit with a check-raise on a lot of flop textures that are a good fit for your range.